Ajaytipte/WonderLust/README.md

 3. Commit your changes (`git commit -m 'Add NewFeature'`)
 4. Push to the branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License.

-## Contact

-For questions or support, please contact the development team.

 ## Acknowledgments